davidw102403/david-website/_posts/2023-03-30-machine-learning.md

 ---
 layout: default
 title: What is Machine Learning?
-[CS]
 subtitle: What Machine Learning is and the Types of Machine Learning

 ---